dharmendra94/merge-two-sorted-arrays/readme.md

 ### Run unit tests

-While you are in root directory of the project, execute the command below to run all the unit tests
+While you are in root directory of the project, execute the command below to run all the unit tests.
-Note: You should have python version >=3.x installed
+##### Note: You should have python version >=3.x installed

 ```shell
 py -m unittest